Hemmlis/hemmlis.se/content/steps/order.en.md

 date = "2017-08-04T11:28:53+02:00"
 hidden = false
 image = "/img/hemmlis-mobler-01.gif"
-summary = "You pick and customize your subscription and payment period that suits you the best through our webform.
-We then assemble a uniform collection for you." title = "The collections" weight = 3
+summary = "You pick and customize your subscription and payment period that suits you the best through our webform." title = "The collections" weight = 3